 When it comes to Projectors, Monitors and digital displays the BenQ needs no introduction.
 They have been around for some time ever since started in 2001.
 ZOWIE is their gaming premium brand (Gaming Division) focused on creating and launching professional e-SPORTS equipment ranging from Monitor, Mouse, Keyboard to mouse pad, and related accessories.

 These products are focused on pure performance with no frill attach to them.
 E-SPORTS is in an era where professional gamers and teams gather around and participate in the official tournaments from all around the world and have evolved into much like what other professional sports could do.
 They have a bigger audience, thrilling gaming performances backed by financial rewards.

-Today we will be taking a look at e-Sports gaming mouse from BenQ ZOWIE named as EC2-A. This is a back-to-back content on gaming mice as we have recently reviewed the Corsair M65 RGB Elite.
+Today we will be taking a look at e-Sports gaming mouse is BenQ ZOWIE EC2-A Review.
+This is a back-to-back content on gaming mice as we have recently reviewed the Corsair M65 RGB Elite.
 Gaming mice from BenQ ZOWIE are categorized into three:

 - EC Series [Ergonomic Right-Handed Design]

 The EC series design focuses on right-handed users.
 It offers users a bigger room for wrist movements.
 The shape of the right side of the mouse is well rounded.
 It allows the user’s fingertips to hold/cover the mouse to move smoothly.
 Each of EC Series mouse comes in two sizes to fulfill different needs: